 Delicious Singapore Noodles!
 Stir-fried rice noodles with curry powder, vegetables and your choice of chicken, tofu or shrimp!
 A Chinese take-out menu classic that is easy to make at home – vegetarian adaptable and full of authentic flavor!

 She said she usually cried at least once each day not because she was sad, but because the world was so beautiful & life was so short.―

-In this recipe for Singapore Noodles, rice noodles are stir-fried in a wok with tofu and vegetables and seasoned with madras curry powder.
+In this recipe for Singapore Noodles, rice noodles are stir-fried in a wok with vegetables, seasoned with madras curry powder.
 Add chicken, tofu or shrimp!
 It is a dry-style Chinese noodle dish, rather than a saucy noodle dish.

 I prefer this dish on the spicy side, but for younger palates, feel free to keep it mild.
 Today I’ve opted to keep it vegetarian and used tofu, but chicken or shrimp would work great here too.

 Singapore Noodles start with stir-frying the protein, in this case, tofu in a 1-2 tablespoons oil.
 You can also use chicken or shrimp!

 Set the crispy tofu aside, then stir-fry the veggies, starting with the sliced onion.
 Then I added bell pepper, carrots, garlic and snow peas.

 Other veggies work well too, like cabbage, bok choy, green beans or mushrooms.
 A great way to clean out your veggie drawer.

 Next, make a well in the center of the veggies and basically, scramble some eggs.

 Then set the veggies and eggs aside and stir-fry the vermicelli rice noodles

 A little tip.
 After you cook and drain the vermicelli noodles, cut them into thirds so they are easier to manage in the wok.
 This will help tremendously!

 Give them a quick stir-fry, add a few dried red chilies for heat if you like, then add the veggies and tofu back into the pan.